Inspired by Argentine flavors, this grilled chorizo kebab is a quick and easy camping dinner that’s best enjoyed over an open fire.

 We also included some bell peppers, onions, and cherry tomatoes.
 These vegetables always taste better when grilled, plus they’re nearly impossible to screw up!
 A halved baguette lightly covered in olive oil was also tossed on the grill towards the end.

-So if you’re looking to experience a taste of asado Argentino the next time you go camping, give this quick and easy kebab recipe a try.
+So if you’re looking to experience a taste of Asado Argentino the next time you go camping, give this quick and easy kabob recipe a try.

 - 10 cherry tomatoes